-Condyloma and genital warts are caused by HPV.
+Condyloma and genital warts are caused by Human Papillomavirus (HPV).
 The HPV vaccine for girls (and boys) helps protect against HPV infection and cervical cancer.
 But, in children, they can also be transmitted from an infected mother or other caregiver to the infant.
 It’s important to note, also, that if a child has genital warts – it may or may not be a sign of sexual abuse or early sexual activity.

 If your daughter’s doctor suspects condyloma, he or she may conduct:

 In a few patients, condyloma will resolve over time without treatment.
 If your daughter requires treatment, her doctor may offer: